 top of page

-For many of us, acceptance wasn’t freely given - it had to be earned.
-Maybe it looked like excelling at school to feel appreciated.
-Maybe it was keeping your appearance just right to avoid criticism.
-Or perhaps it was stepping into the role of the helper to be valued and included.
+For many of us, acceptance wasn’t freely given; it had to be earned.
+Perhaps you excelled at school to feel appreciated.
+Maybe you meticulously maintained your appearance to avoid criticism.
+Or perhaps you stepped into the role of the helper to feel valued and included.

 At the time, it felt normal.
 It was simply the air we breathed.
 But underneath, a powerful lesson was forming: “I belong when I achieve.
 I’m valued when I please.
 I’m safe when I meet expectations.”